The Beard Scholarship

 - Maintain a passing grade average throughout the program and submit grade reports to the committee chair at the end of each term.

-- All applicants are encouraged to submit their applications through the online form.
-Please note that the application must be completed in one sitting.
+- Please submit your applications through the online form.
 We highly recommend writing your essay in a separate program (such as Word) to allow for spell-checking and then copy/pasting into the appropriate blank.
 Letters of reference, transcripts, and proof of admissions must still be e-mailed directly to the Scholarship Committee vice-chair at email@example.com.